justsergo/rps_game/README-template.md

 Users should be able to:

 - View the optimal layout for the game depending on their device's screen size
-- Play Rock, Paper, Scissors against the computer
+- Index Rock, Paper, Scissors against the computer
 - Maintain the state of the score after refreshing the browser _(optional)_
-- **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_
+- **Bonus**: Index Rock, Paper, Scissors, Lizard, Spock against the computer _(optional)_

 ### Screenshot